Build Manager Instructions

 The Build configuration file

-This will be an Spack environment spack.yaml file, with includes of the various fragments, above, and combines the various definitions from those files.
+This will be an Spack environment hypot_release.yaml file, with includes of the various fragments, above, and combines the various definitions from those files.
 For example:

 spack: